- How are soft tissue sarcomas treated?

 Sometimes chemotherapy (chemo), radiation, or both is given before surgery.
 This, called neoadjuvant treatment, can shrink the tumor and allow it to be removed completely.
 Chemo or radiation can also be given before surgery to treat high-grade sarcomas when there is a great risk of the cancer spreading.

 Most of the time, surgery cannot cure a sarcoma once it has spread.
-But if it has only spread to the lung, the metastatic tumor can sometimes be removed.
+But if it has only spread to a few spots in the lung, the metastatic tumor can sometimes be removed.
 This can cure many patients, or at least lead to long-term survival.

-You can read more about surgery for cancer in our document, Understanding Cancer Surgery: A Guide for Patients and Families.
+You can read more about surgery for cancer in our document, A Guide to Cancer Surgery.